reslp/blog/_posts/2017-12-06-Extract-rRNA-from-Transcriptomes.md

 ![RNAhmmer](https://github.com/reslp/blog/raw/master/images/rnammer-output.png)

-5. I created an intermediate file with the sequence IDs in FASTA format derived from the GFF file created in the previous step.
+5. I created an intermediate file with rRNA sequence IDs in FASTA format derived from the GFF file created in the previous step.
 This is because I have a python script ready which selects only specific sequences based on their names, which we will be using in the next step.
+But first we select the names:
 ```
 cat Trinity.fasta.rnammer.gff | awk 'BEGIN { FS="\t" } {print ">"$1}' | uniq > rRNA_transcript_ids.txt
 ```